luong-komorebi/neovim-dotfiles/readme.md

 - Snapshot: Good old nvim with vim-compatible configurations
   - In this branch, one can find good ways to split `init.vim` into multiple files and load `lua` configs into nvim with minimum hassle.

+I hope you are inspired or have learned something new during the exploration of this repo :).